 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Crescent.
-Today we had 8 hours and 38 minutes of sun.
-The solar transit was at 12:15 pm and the length of time the moon will be visible will be 9 hours and 36 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 9 hours and 23 minutes of sun.
+The solar transit was at 12:28 pm and the length of time the moon will be visible will be 12 hours and 45 minutes.

-The solunar fishing calendar in Port Elgin tells us that today is an excellent day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Port Elgin tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 | from 3:42 am to 5:42 am, average activity Major period (moon down)

 from 9:57 am to 10:57 am, low activity minor period (moonrise)

 from 4:19 pm to 6:19 pm, average activity Major period (moon up).
 This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 from 10:42 pm to 11:42 pm, low activity minor period (moonset)